Professional wrestling in Mexico: Professional wrestling style

-Lucha libre (translated as "freestyle wrestling") is the term used to describe the wrestling style created in Mexico, characterized by rapid sequences of holds and maneuvers, "high-flying" aerial techniques, and colorful masks.
-While in the rest of the world (especially the United States and Japan), the Mexican wrestling style is always known by its Spanish name, lucha libre (regardless of the language), in Mexico, it is also known as pancracio (the term used in ancient Greece to describe wrestling) and el arte de Gotch.
+Lucha libre (translated as "freestyle wrestling") is the term used to describe the wrestling style created in Mexico, distinguished by its rapid sequences of holds and maneuvers, "high-flying" aerial techniques, and colorful masks.
+While in the rest of the world, the Mexican wrestling style is always known by its Spanish name, lucha libre (regardless of the language); in Mexico, it is also known as lucha libre mexicana (to differentiate it from other forms of professional wrestling and amateur wrestling), pancracio (the term used in ancient Greece to describe wrestling), and el arte de Gotch.
 Another distinguishing characteristic of lucha libre is its detailed system of weight classes, possibly inspired by boxing.
 Each weight class has an official upper weight limit that competitors must abide by and are monitored by the Mexico City Boxing and Wrestling Commission, but examples can be found from the history of lucha libre of wrestlers who are technically too heavy to compete in their weight class, including some who have held a weight class' title.

-In 2018, the lucha libre style was declared an intangible cultural heritage of Mexico City by the head of the Government of Mexico City.
+In 2018, the lucha libre wrestling style was declared an intangible cultural heritage of Mexico City by the head of the Government of Mexico City.